Doormen fired for failing to intervene in anti-Asian attack

 “While the full lobby video shows that once the assailant had departed, the doormen emerged to assist the victim and flag down an NYPD vehicle, it is clear that required emergency and safety protocols were not followed,” the company said in a statement.

-The doormen’s union, SEIU 32BJ, confirmed that they had been fired but declined to comment further.
+The doormen’s union, SEIU 32BJ, said the workers are challenging their terminations under a grievance process outlined in their collective bargaining agreement.
+The process can take months, the union said.

+“We believe we must root out systemic racism in all its forms,” 32BJ SEIU President Kyle Bragg said in a statement.
+“We believe that all union workers, especially workers of color who are often the subject of unfair treatment on the job, have a right to a fair process as outlined in their contract.”

 The union previously said that the doormen waited until the attacker walked away to check on Kari and flag down a nearby patrol car because they thought he had a knife.

 The surveillance video shows a police car pulling up about a minute after the doormen went outside.
 The workers and officers are seen with her on the sidewalk for several more minutes before the video cuts off.